 I’m way too young to talk about what the “kids” are doing these days.
 But I’m far too old to think that those same “kids” today had the same upbringing as I did.
-The new generation seems much more prepared in the realm of technology, strategy, and the idea of long-term saving.
+The new generation seems much more prepared in the realm of technology, strategy, and the idea of long-term savings and retirement.
 I get worried that folks aren’t saving enough.
 Then, I’m contradicted.

 You think I’m wrong?
-Your “kid” not ambitious?
+Is your “kid” not ambitious?

 Think again.
 Here’s why we’re both wrong.